dxa4481/AttackingAndDefendingTheGCPMetadataAPI/README.md

 <img src="https://i.imgur.com/Vux88f7.png" width="400">

 Because browsers can set headers, untrusted HTML can potentially access the metadata API.
-They are beholdent to the Same Origin Policy, but [DNS rebinding](https://github.com/nccgroup/singularity) tricks [allow](https://www.youtube.com/watch?v=Q0JG_eKLcws) us to [bypass](https://www.youtube.com/watch?v=HfpnloZM61I) this restriction.
+They are beholden to the Same Origin Policy, but [DNS rebinding](https://github.com/nccgroup/singularity) tricks [allow](https://www.youtube.com/watch?v=Q0JG_eKLcws) us to [bypass](https://www.youtube.com/watch?v=HfpnloZM61I) this restriction.

 This means customers of Google that stood up headless browsers in the cloud function and allowed untrusted HTML to be rendered exposed the instance credentials to the untrusted HTML.